Microsoft Is Focusing On Entities, Too

 In addition to Microsoft’s Concept Graph, you can check to see if a client is in Bing Entity Search.

-3. Sniff Structured Data – Use the Open Link Structured Data Sniffer as a browser extention – it can tell you whether their is structured data on pages that you visit, It gives you a chance to view that data, too.
+3. Sniff Structured Data – Use the Open Link Structured Data Sniffer as a browser extension – it can tell you whether there is structured data on pages that you visit, It gives you a chance to view that data, too.
 (This can be very useful when looking at competitor’s pages, to see quickly what they are doing with structured data.)

 5. Disambiguate Entities using Sameas links – If there are multiple people with the same name as someone you mention on a site, and they are listed in disambiguation pages at a place such as Wikipedia, including a sameas link to the appropriate listing at Wikipedia for your individual from their knowledge base listing, shows that they are unique, and that will help Google Understand whom you are referring to.
 See: Google on Finding Entities: A Tale of Two Michael Jacksons

 6. Connect Social profiles to businesses – If you Include sameas links to the social profiles for your business on a page for your site in JSON-LD, then Google will know that those are related to your business.
 A Google support Page provides more details: Enhance Your Site’s Attributes.